Darshan1412/Netflix-Recommendation-System-ML-Project/README.md

 - [Netflix Page](#netflix-page)

 ## Home Page
-Here the user can choose list of their favourite movies and series and their preferred language.
-For example, I have entered a list with 2 Horror Movies(Insidious and Insidious Chapter 2), an action series(Supergirl) and a drama series(Suits) as my list of choices and English and Hindi as my preferred languages.
+The user may select a list of their favorite movies and TV shows, as well as their chosen language, on this page.
+For example, I submitted a list with two horror movies (Insidious and Insidious Chapter 2), an action series (Supergirl), and a drama series (Suits) as my selections, and English and Hindi as my chosen languages.
 Clicking on the Get Started button the user will see the list of recommendations.
 ![](/app/static/screenshots/Screenshot-HomePage.png)

 ## Recommendation Page
-Here the user will get poster images of all the recommended movies and series sorted based upon their IMDb Scores.
+The user will see poster pictures for all of the recommended movies and shows, organized by IMDb score.
 ![](/app/static/screenshots/Screenshot-RecommendationPage1.png)
 ![](/app/static/screenshots/Screenshot-RecommendationPage2.png)

 Clicking on any poster image, the user will be sent to the Movie Details page for the corresponding title.

 ## Movie Detail Page
-Here are the complete details of the user selected title like Genre, Movie Summary, Languages in which movie is available, IMDb scores, Directors, Writers and Actors and so on.
-User will also find a link at the end of the page for the NEtflix Page of the corresponding title.
+Here are the full information of the user-selected title, such as the genre, movie summary, languages in which the film is accessible, IMDb scores, directors, writers, and actors, and so on.
+The user will also find a link to the related title's Netflix page at the bottom of the page.
 ![](/app/static/screenshots/Screenshot-MovieDetailPage1.png)
 ![](/app/static/screenshots/Screenshot-MovieDetailPage2.png)

 ## Netflix Page
-This page is not a part of my web-app but an example what the user will see as the Netflix Page if they choose to click on the Netflix Link for the title.
+This page is not part of my web-app, but it is an example of what the user will see if they click on the Netflix Link for the title.
-You can login into your Netflix account and enjoy watching your selected movie or series from our recommendations.
+You may use your Netflix account and view the movie or series of your choice from our suggestions.
 ![](/app/static/screenshots/Screenshot-NetflixPage.png)

 # How To Use